rohitraturi/Supervised-Machine-Learning/Breast Cancer/Breast Cancer.md

 ## Goal Statement
 To create supervised machine learning classification models to predict whether a breast cancer is benign or malignant.
 Following are the pros and cons associated with these models

--Pros
+Pros
 - Can be helpful in medical field
 - Can be used as a reference by doctors
--Cons
+Cons
 - Misclassification or Error while predicting
 - Reliability concerns

 ## Data Collection
 Downloaded the dataset(.csv) from the UIC repository, [click](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic))